RhysF98/PythonEmailReply/README.md

 Currently using: dmarcpolicycheck@gmail.com
 Written in Python 3.6.

-The script starts a "server" that receives any emails sent to a specified domain, or any unopened emails already received by that domain.
+The script starts a server that receives any emails sent to a specified domain, or any unopened emails already received by that domain.
 Checks the DMARC, DKIM, SPF and TLS status of the sender's domain, and responds with a summary email.

 IMAP is used to fetch emails, SMTP with TLS is used to send the results email back to the initial sender.